 Who is David Pham?

 My dad fled Vietnam as a refugee soon after the war.
 He arrived in the States through a student visa.
 My mom grew up in the hot deserts of Juarez, Mexico, second youngest of 10.
 I think about the courage they had to make a life in the States without money, their home culture, and their communities to support them.
-Both are non-native English speakers, so happened to have good enough English to talk to each other, and built a relationship together.
-I often think about the sheer luck of my life when I consider where my parents came from and where I am at today.
-From that origin, I've managed to carve a space in the tech industry, first of my family to buy a home, and have a family of my own.

-I bring up often times, the fact I come from a non-traditional background in software engineering.
-My education in history gives me a grounded perspective of how and why we all got here, in our interesting times.
-The key skill I've honed is describing our complicated systems in a way that makes sense to others.
+Another aside, bare with me in my indulgence of self-importance for history.
 History is a form of storytelling, and the stories we tell to each other are usually wrong, but useful.
 I think about the narratives of the technology we've built -- almost god-like in it's scale and power.
-Our brains are biologically no different than humans from 10,000 years ago, when we were hunter-gatherers.
-Our republic, cities, and civic insitutions are only a few hundreds years old.
-I feel my history background makes me think more fully about the vary thing we are building and putting out the world.
+Our brains, biologically are no different than humans from 10,000 years ago.
+Our republic, cities, and civic institutions are only a few hundreds years old.
+We are speeding our way into the unknown without fully understand what we are building.
+I feel my history background makes me think more fully about the things we are creating and putting out into the world.

 My wife and children bring immeasurable joy to my life.
 I am constantly amazed by the capacity to love and be loved by them.
 I am grateful for their presence every single day.
 I really love being a father, a role i didn't know I'd be good at or enjoy as much as I do.